Blocc Movement

-Blocc Movement is a collaboration album by American rappers Brotha Lynch Hung and C-Bo.
-It was released August 28, 2001 on JCOR Entertainment.
-It peaked at number 10 on the Billboard Top R&B/Hip-Hop Albums and at number 79 on the Billboard 200.
+Blocc Movement is a collaborative album by American rappers Brotha Lynch Hung and C-Bo.
+It was released August 28, 2001 via JCOR Entertainment.
+Production was handled by Bosko, Evil, Floss P, Kreep, Lokei, Mike Mosley, Phonk Beta, Pierce and Shysti.
+It features guest appearances from C.O.S., Art B., Zigg Zagg, Kam, Killa Tay, Phats Bossi, Spice 1, Spider Loc, Tall Can, Tech N9ne and Yukmouth.
+The album peaked at number 79 on the Billboard 200 and number 20 on the Top R&B/Hip-Hop Albums in the United States.

 The album was originally supposed to be the Thug Lordz album with Yukmouth, which was slated for a fall 2000 release.
 The majority of Yukmouth's verses were removed and replaced with Brotha Lynch Hung's, with Lynch recording while C-Bo was still incarcerated.

-West Coast Mafia Records, C-Bo's own label, and Siccmade Muzicc Brotha Lynch's label reissued Blocc Movement in 2002.